AishwaryaDV/abcOrganisation/menuOptions.md

 -
 List all customers
-Lists all the customers, money stored, type of account, a unique index and money added if an account for them has been created
+Lists all the customers, money stored, type of account, a unique index(if an account is craeted for that customer) and money added if an account for them has been created
-A customer can exists without an account lined to them.
+A customer can exist without an account linked to them.

 Open an account for a customer
 Display the list
 -Enter the index of the customer
 -What is the initial amount of money to be deposited -Display "As a retail customer you can open a  chceing account or a savings account.
 Press C for checking and S for savings" Take input
 Display the money in an account
 Display the entire list of customer x account
 -Enter the index of the customer